 - Parents/ authorised party are responsible for payment of fees by the 1st day of each term as stated in the Federal Bilo.
-An invoice will be issued 30 days before the start of each Term - The school vouches that no additional mandatory fees will be required from parents during the academic year apart from Cambridge and Pearson International Assessment Board Examination fees.
+An invoice will be issued 30 days before the start of each Term. - The school vouches that no additional mandatory fees will be required from parents during the academic year apart from Cambridge and Pearson International Assessment Board Examination fees.
 Schools may charge the targeted learners fees resulting from their participation in mandatory tests only, in accordance with the regulatory framework for international standardized tests.
-SPEA mandatory test fees for the academic year can be found on the school website.
+The following are mandatory fees required for the academic year are on the school website.